 Royal Ostend Golf Club, Bruges

-Founded in 1903 and designed by Seymour Dunn, Royal Ostend Golf Club is a true links course and was originally built to attract tourists mainly from the UK to the nearby town of Ostend.
+Founded in 1903 and designed by Seymour Dunn, Royal Ostend Golf Club is a true links course and was originally built to attract tourists to the nearby town of Ostend.
 The course is laid out amongst the sand dunes right next to the North Sea.
 The course and clubhouse were destroyed during the first world war and had to be rebuilt and it suffered the same fate during the second world war.
 It reopened in 1948 and was then renovated in the 1990’s under the direction of Martin Hawtree.
 The Clubhouse also was redesigned at the same time.
 The continual development of the course to keep it relevant to the demands of today’s golfers saw extensive work carried out on five of the greens in 2006.

 Royal Ostend Golf Club Is Belgium’s Only True Links Course!